 Another way to help your pup associate her crate with good things is to feed them in the crate.
 This works best if you have a dog that is food oriented.
 Our pup is not food oriented so her regular food did not motivate her to enter her crate.
 In fact we found ourselves hand feeding her for the first week or so before she would eat on her own.

 To find more tips on crate training please read our post: Crate Training A Puppy – Made Easy

 Why is My Puppy Crying in the Crate at Night?

 Ok, so it’s the first day of your puppy being home and you followed all the crate training advice you found.
-But now that it is night time your puppy is crying in the crate and you don’t know why.
+But now that it’s night tim, your puppy is crying in the crate and you don’t know why.

-Here are some other reasons why your puppy is crying in the crate at night:
+Here are some of the other reasons why your puppy is crying in the crate at night: